clay/amphora-html/README.md

 };
 ```

+> Amphora plugins are skipped in edit mode.

 Now that you have registered your helpers and plugins and provided a root path which Amphora HTML can work from, you can register your renderer with Amphora.
 Registering consists of providing a `renderers` object whose keys are the extension of an HTTP request and whose values are the renderer.
 You can also specify a `default` property whose value is the extension that Amphora should default to when rendering.
 This is handy for rendering routes who don't end in extensions, such as `mycoolsite.com/about/`.

 ```javascript